January 14, 2024 - March 17, 2024

 Synchronous sessions take place weekly for ninety minutes using Zoom.
 This online application enables registered participants to simultaneously communicate with classmates by using microphones connected to their computers, typing into a shared chat-rooms, and using webcams and other capabilities to upload videos and picture images.
-Technical support for the program is provided by the University of Illinois's College of Education.

 Prior to each weekly session, participants will respond to thematic essential questions to initiate the conversations and represent diverse U.S. and European perspectives on the weekly topics.
 Articles, videos, and various other resources will be shared throughout the course.

 Participants can share resources with other participants, post comments on topic-specific forums, and send messages to other participants.

 Participants will meet on Zoom for 10 Sundays (January 14, 2024-March 17, 2024) at 12:00-1:30 pm (U.S. Central Time Zone), 5:00-6:30 pm (Greenwich Mean Time).

 - Learn about educational systems and realities in diverse cultural and policy contexts

 - Network with transatlantic counterparts